-What does IVF stand for in medical terms?
 IVF stands for In Vitro Fertilisation.
-This is a well-known method of assisted reproduction whereby a man’s sperm and a woman’s egg are combined in a laboratory dish, in the hope’s that fertilisation will occur.
-IVF is one of the world’s most well-known medical procedures.
+It’s one of the most widely known assisted reproduction techniques, where a man’s sperm and a woman’s egg are combined in a laboratory dish in the hope that fertilisation will occur.
+The IVF full form literally describes the process—fertilisation happening outside the body, in a controlled medical environment.

-Fertilisation – This is the process where the sperm and egg meet and successfully create an embryo.
+Fertilisation – The moment when sperm and egg successfully combine to create a viable embryo.

 Now that you know what IVF stands for, what does it mean?
 What IVF means is a new chance for individuals to see their dreams of becoming parents become a reality.
 Here at Wessex Fertility, we are proud to provide exceptional fertility treatments tailored to the individual.
 We are proud of the fact that we work with you to find the best treatments for you.
 In this sense, what does IVF mean to you?
 It could mean that you finally get your dream of having a family.